Our One Income Family

 Cook from scratch whenever you can.
 Making pie crust for potpies and desserts is much cheaper than buying the premixed or premade stuff.
 Cook extras for another night's dinner, some things reheat quite well in the microwave and cuts down the temptation on ordering a pizza.
 Good microwave-safe dishes with compartments are inexpensive and a great investment.
 Fill it with leftover vegetables, meats, etc. and put it in the refrigerator or freezer.
 To reheat it, take the lid off and microwave at 50% power for 5 minutes if refrigerated 10 if it's frozen.
 Remember to stir the food and enjoy!

 Don't drink alot of soda, for one, it makes you thirstier.
 For two, it's alot cheaper to make a powdered drink, or iced tea from scratch for only pennies.
 Another thing is to quit smoking (which I am trying to do).
-I feel much better and am not spending $20 a week for a carton of cigarettes.
+I feel much better and am not spending $50 a week for cigarettes.
 No need to spend money on the gym or fancy exercise equipment, try walking when it's nice out or check out an exercise video tape from the library.
-There's even exercise shows on cable if you have the basic service, just set the VCR to tape it and use it when it's convenient to you.
+There's even exercise shows on cable if you have the basic service, record it and use it when it's convenient to you.

 I don't have many consignment shops around here to shop for clothes, but I do suggest checking them out.
 Otherwise I shop the clearance racks in the middle to end of the season.
 I've bought my daughter clothes that will fit her when she grows into them (she's 1 now, and growing fast).
 The same with my 3 year-old son.
 My husband just loves his t-shirts, so I get them from refunds or sales.
 I've bought a $75 bathing suit for $30 for my trip to Florida this past month.
 Also a good place for adults to get clothes is a catalog that has a lifetime guarantee on their items.
 These items may cost a little more, but they are guaranteed to last a lifetime.
 All you need to do is send the product back and it will get replaced for free.

-If you have medical insurance, great.
+If your medical insurance deductible is low great.
 If not, don't make the same mistake I did.
 I panicked when the hospital threatened to collect if I didn't pay it in full, so I put it on my credit card.
 I later found out from many others that the hospital can't file collection charges if you show you're attempting to pay, even if it's a small amount.
 Now I'm stuck with a consumer debt on medical bills totalling at least $10,000.
 I don't believe in filing for bankruptcy unless we lose our income, so we're working really hard to pay it off.

 Also, shop around for lower rates than you're currently paying.
 Once you find a good deal, cut up the old card or stick it in a sandwich bag full of water and stick it in the freezer.
 It will be a pain to defrost the card, and by the time it's thawed, you probably won't want to use it.
 I just got two great offers from two companies offering to consolidate my loans.
 I took them and now have only two bills to pay each month.
 I cut up the other cards that I've transferred and told the companies that issued them that they could keep their interest rates.
 I'll be honest, I am far from debt-free, but my goal is to be on a cash basis in 5 years.
 I intend to stay that way, unless something drastic happens.